fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.2.26

+Bug fixed #16: using this workarround to try to solve the encoding bug in the output channel: https://github.com/Microsoft/vscode-arduino/commit/00d3fefcead1a95ec1b1ffbb32abc0f1b0a47a82

 ### 0.2.25

 Bug fixed #15: the npm package "xml2js" has been replaced by "xml-js".
 The idea behind this modification is to keep the structure of the document as similar to the original.